-(1) Fully informed themselves as to the quality and quantity of materials and the character of the operations required; and
+(1) Fully informed themselves as to the quality and quantity of materials and the character of the operations required; and d is withdrawn Stats.
+Implemented: ORS 530.050 Oregon Administrative Rules Compilation Hist.: FB 1-1997, f.
+9-4-97, cert. ef.
+1-1-98

-(2) Have made a careful examination of the location and quantity and quality of the forest products to be sold.
+(2) Have made a careful examination of the location and quanity and quality of the forest products to be sold.